The Suicide Prevention Resource Center is a comprehensive resource for information about suicide and mental health issues at www.sprc.org/basics.

 What is MAPS?

-MAPS is a Vanderbilt University Psychological and Counseling Center (PCC) initiative to prevent suicide in the campus community while promoting mental health awareness.
+MAPS is a Vanderbilt University joint initiative with the Psychological and Counseling Center (PCC) and the Wellness Programs & Alcohol Education designed to prevent suicide in the campus community while promoting mental health awareness.
 MAPS was funded by a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) of the U.S. government's Department of Health and Human Services.

 What does MAPS do?